lemon24/reader/docs/dev.rst

 tl:dr: Performance is likely a non-issue with SQLite, convenience can be added on top as a plugin.

+(2025) Why it may be worth adding batch interfaces anyway (even if underneath the storage implementation doesn't actually batch) – it allows for future optimization: https://blog.glyph.im/2022/12/potato-programming.html

 See the 2.12 reader._app.ResourceTags class for an idea of how to represent a bunch of tags in a reserved-name-scheme-agnostic way (useful e.g. for when get_entries() should return tags x, y, z of each entry).